 Step #3.
 Finally, tap on Reset HomeKit Configuration.

 You will lose all your set zones and rooms while configuring HomeKit; moreover, Siri will no longer help you execute your commands.
 Consequently, you may have to re-pair HomeKit accessories.
-While re-pairing, you need to give a new name to your home and you will have to re-connect your HomeKit accessories.
+While repairing, you need to give a new name to your home and you will have to re-connect your HomeKit accessories.

-In the first problem, it is found that server plays the villain as it delays the process.
+In the first problem, it is found that the server plays the villain as it delays the process.
 In this case, you should delete the invite and send another invite.
 If this fails to give any result, log out and log in your iCloud account.

 For the second problem, please check if there is any spelling error in the invite address.
 To fix this issue, go for the same solution as you have done for the first problem.
-Deleting and sending invitation again works for most of the times.
+Deleting and sending invitation again works for most of the time.

 Have you checked your network?

 Sometimes you launch the app and you find nothing on your iPhone screen.
-Oops moment!
+Oops, moment!
 You need to check that your network is sound and your HomeKit accessories are well connected with Ethernet or Wi-Fi.
 If the problem persists, you need to reset your hardware.
 Go back and check with each HomeKit accessory because every HomeKit manufacturer has a unique process for this; however, you will always find that tiny button on the side of a bridge or hardware.